teor2345/privcount/doc/TorEvents.markdown

 assume event order still work.
 Old fields SHOULD NOT be removed, so that parsers that assume event presence still work.

+Values that are lists SHOULD use comma as a separator.
+An empty value is an ambiguous list: it can mean a list with 0 items (an empty list), or a list containing a single empty string.
+Currently, all events and client code assume it is an empty list.

 ## PrivCount Event Field Detail

 ### Channel ID